Co-Curricular Experiential Learning

 Definition: Approved or recognized student-led groups based on a shared interest or goal.

 Note that not all clubs are experiential learning in nature.
-Contact the Experiential Learning Unit to learn more about experiential learning within this context.
+Contact Experiential Learning to learn more about experiential learning within this context.

 Examples: